Narva (river)

+The Narva, formerly also Narwa or Narova, is a river in northeastern Estonia flowing 77 km north from Lake Peipus to the Baltic Sea.
+It is the largest Estonian river by discharge and forms part of the Estonia–Russia border.

-The river gives its name to the archaelogical (Neolithic) Narva culture, as well as the city of Narva.
-Narva is the third most populous urban area in Estonia, and nowadays faces the Russian town of Ivangorod right across the border over the river.
+The river gives its name to the archaeological (Neolithic) Narva culture, as well as the city of Narva.
+Narva is the third most populous urban area in Estonia and faces the Russian town of Ivangorod across the river.

-At the coast the river passes part of the resort of Narva-Jõesuu.
+At the coast, the river passes part of the Estonian resort town of Narva-Jõesuu.
 Its mouth opens into WNW-facing Narva Bay of the Gulf of Finland.
-Narva gives the second-greatest discharge into the Gulf of Finland (the greatest discharge comes from river Neva).
+The Narva gives the second-greatest discharge into the Gulf of Finland after the Neva River.

 Etymology

 The etymology of the toponym Narva is not clear.
-According to one hypothesis it is related to the Finnic word narva which, for example, in the Vepsian language means "waterfall" or "stream".
+According to one hypothesis it is related to the Finnic word narva which, for example, in Veps means 'waterfall' or 'stream'.

 Geography

-The Narva river has its source at the northeastern end of Lake Peipus, near the villages of Vasknarva (Estonia) and Skyamya (Russia).
+The Narva River has its source at the northeastern end of Lake Peipus, near the villages of Vasknarva (Estonia) and Skyamya (Russia).
 There are a few more small villages on the upper section of the river, Permisküla and Kuningaküla on the Estonian side and Omuti on the Russian side, but up to the city of Narva the shores of the river are mostly forested or marshy land.
 The river is dammed entering Narva and Ivangorod, forming the Narva Reservoir, which extends up to 38 km upstream.
 The Narva empties into Narva Bay near the Estonian town of Narva-Jõesuu, third largest settlement on the river after Narva and Ivangorod.

-The Plyussa is the largest tributary, joining the Narva river at the reservoir from the right.
+The Plyussa is the largest tributary, joining the Narva River at the reservoir from the right.
 The large Lake Peipus notably drains the much longer Russian river, the Velikaya, and a large, splayed drainage basin in the two countries.

 Waterfall

 Kreenholm (Krähnholm for crow islet) is a river island in Estonia, located in the Narva River, within the city limits of Narva.

-Between the southeast part of the city of Narva and the rest, facing the Russian city of Ivangorod, the river flows over the Baltic Klint, forming the Narva waterfall, at times, as it historically was, the most powerful in Europe.
+Between the southeast part of the city of Narva and the rest, facing the Russian city of Ivangorod, the river flows over the Baltic Klint, forming Narva Falls, at times, as it historically was, the most powerful in Europe.
 Before the water reaches the falls it is split into two branches by the Kreenholm island, thus the falls consist of two branches.
 Kreenholm Falls, west of the island, is 60 m wide and 6.5 m high with multiple terraces.
 Joala Falls, to the east, is 110 m wide and makes the same descent.
 The international border follows the latter.

 Since the creation of Narva Reservoir, an anabranch, in 1955, the falls are usually near-dry, but water is allowed to flow in them for a few days each year.
 When in flow non-flying viewing access is difficult, being in the border zone and most of the west bank is private, closed industrial land belonging to Krenholm Manufacturing Company.